 1. Highlight what sets you apart from other candidates.

-Next, your cover letter is also an opportunity to represent your communication skills to recruiters and hiring managers.
+Next, your cover letter is also an opportunity to present your communication skills to recruiters and hiring managers.
 While you will highlight your experience and accomplishments in your resume, your cover letter is a distinct opportunity to showcase your ability to craft a concise yet powerful message in a business setting.

 3. Describe your leadership style.